Timeboxing: The Fixed-Time Method That Beats Flexible Schedules

 Martin, J. (1991).
 Rapid Application Development.
 Macmillan.

-Jeff Schwaber and Mike Sutherland implemented the timebox as the Scrum sprint in 1995, making it the most widely adopted form of timeboxing in software development.
+Ken Schwaber and Jeff Sutherland implemented the timebox as the Scrum sprint, presenting it at OOPSLA in 1995 and making it the most widely adopted form of timeboxing in software development.
 The sprint, a 1-4 week fixed window during which a defined set of features is built and tested, directly implements Martin’s timebox principle and has become the standard delivery cadence in agile software development globally.

 Parkinson’s Law and the Efficiency Effect